skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

 ```

-running these commands will create a image in an azure container registry called :
+Running these commands will create a image in an azure container registry called : `<REGISTRY_HOST>/<IMAGE_REPO>/quickstart-kafka:latest`

-This will build the image and store in a registry local to your laptop.
+This will also build the image and store in a registry local to your laptop.

-    <REGISTRY_HOST>/<IMAGE_REPO>/quickstart-kafka:latest

 # Deploy the Image to OpenShift